YWCA’s MotherLove is a comprehensive program for pregnant and parenting teens.

 The goals of the MotherLove Program are that pregnant and parenting teens stay in school, access higher education and vocational training, develop the skills and knowledge needed to become strong parents and delay another teen pregnancy.

 MotherLove provides direct service and one-on-one support to 30 pregnant and parenting teens, including academic goal setting, access to prenatal care and community services, financial management and parenting skills.
-MotherLove serves an additional 70 parenting teens with once-a-month 'Lunch Bunch' meetings at area schools.
+MotherLove serves 70 parenting teens with once-a-month 'Lunch Bunch' meetings at area schools.